HumanCellAtlas/data-portal-content/content/document/creating-content/content-style-guide.md

     * Visit *Explore* to view available datasets.
     * The *Census of Immune Cells* dataset contains about 530,000 cells.

+* Capitalize, but DON'T italicize our services, like Ingest Service, Data Store, etc.

 * Spell out numbers when they begin a sentence or for the numbers zero through five, unless referring to a measurement or when comparing to other numbers.
 Otherwise, use the numeral.
 For example:
   * There are four main sections in the *Data Portal*.
   * These 2 visualization portalks are better suited to this use case than the other 10 on the site.